 The most traditional way to eat this dish is piled on top of creamy mashed potatoes.
 You can also serve it with rice, couscous or cauliflower mash for a low carb version.

-This chicken recipe, despite being quite healthy, has a very luxurious feel.
+This chicken recipe, despite being quite good for you, has a very luxurious feel.
 Just a little bit of butter goes a long way to contribute to a rich and luscious sauce.
-The tomatoes truly benefit from slow braising and turn into a fragrant and sweet tasting sauce that accompanies tender from braising chicken breasts.

 Chicken Chasseur Recipe